thatandromeda/hamlet/docs/docs.md

 https://mitlibraries-hamlet.mit.edu/

+Environment Varibles defined in AWS for security reasons:
+-All Database variables (these are standard and can put directly in your code) -SECRET_KEY - will be created by TS3 or provided by developer securely

+All other variables are defined with the config files of the .ebextensions folder and can be changed/modified and or added to for future use.

 ### Deployment

 The goal is to have master autodeploy via Travis.
 Right now if you want something to be deployed, ask Andy.